transloadit/uppy/website/src/docs/uppy.md

 ### `info-visible`

 Fired when “info” message should be visible in the UI.
-By default `Informer` plugin is displaying these messages (enabled by default in `Dashboard` plugin).
+By default, `Informer` plugin is displaying these messages (enabled by default in `Dashboard` plugin).
 You can use this event to show messages in your custom UI:

 ``` javascript
 uppy.on('info-visible', () => {